How Products Were Selected:

 - Contain 100% of claimed flavanols and procyanidins (PACs) as a predefined molecular degree of polymerization (DP) of 1-7 (method AOAC 2020.05) or, for products added on or before 12/2020, DP 1-10 (method AOAC 2012.24), by high performance liquid chromatography (HPLC) methodology.
 For products not claiming an amount of flavanols, the amount found will be reported.
 Cacao fruit powders, cocoa powders, and extracts of these would be expected to contain a minimum of 2 mg of total flavanols (flavanols and PACs) per gram.

 - Contain no less than 80% and no more than 125% of label claim for naturally occurring xanthine alkaloids (as caffeine and theobromine) or, for products claiming under 50 mg of caffeine per serving but not "caffeine free," within 10 mg of label claim.
-For products not claiming an amount, the amounts found is reported.
+For products not claiming an amount, the amount found is reported.

-- Products with a single serving weights of less than 5 grams which are not marketed for use by children, may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.4 mcg if containing 250-999 mg/day of any combination of elemental calcium, magnesium and potassium or 0.8 mcg if containing more than 1,000 mg/day of any combination of these minerals.
+- Products with a single serving weights of less than 5 grams which are not marketed for use by children under 12 years of age, may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving (above which a warning regarding reproductive harm, birth defects, or cancer risks is required in California) with an additional allowance of 0.4 mcg if containing 250-999 mg/day of any combination of elemental calcium, magnesium and potassium or 0.8 mcg if containing more than 1,000 mg/day of any combination of these minerals.
 An additional allowance of 0.5 mcg is provided if containing 250-999 mg/day of whole herb (not extract) or 1.0 mcg if containing 1000 mg/day or more of whole herb (not extract).
-However, total lead allowance will not exceed 2 mcg.
+However, total lead allowance will not exceed 2 mcg per daily serving.

 - Be in compliance with FDA labeling requirements.